Panda Game

-The Panda Game is a Canadian rivalry football game between the two OUA football teams in Ottawa, Ontario, the University of Ottawa Gee-Gees and Carleton University Ravens.
-It is one of the oldest and richest rivalries in Canadian university football.
-Its name is derived from the trophy presented to the winner each year; Pedro the Panda.
-The game is part of the regular East division season, but is celebrated profusely due to its history, the week preceding the game sometimes referred to as "Panda Week". uOttawa is located in the downtown Sandy Hill neighbourhood of the city, while Carleton is between Old Ottawa South and Dow's Lake.
+The Panda Game (French: Match Panda) is an annual Canadian football game between the two OUA football teams in Ottawa, Ontario: the University of Ottawa Gee-Gees and Carleton University Ravens.
+It is the most significant rivalry in Canadian university football.
+Its name is derived from Pedro the Panda, the trophy presented to the winner each year.
+The game is part of the regular East division season, but is celebrated profusely due to its colourful history.
+The week preceding the game is sometimes referred to as "Panda Week".
+The University of Ottawa is located in the downtown Sandy Hill neighbourhood of the city, while Carleton is between Old Ottawa South and Dow's Lake.

 Creation and further history

-In 1955, Bryan McNulty, a University of Ottawa student and associate editor for the Fulcrum and Thomas White, decided to promote the rivalry between their school and Carleton University.
-They asked a local jeweller, Jack Snow, to donate a stuffed panda that would be named "Pedro" to be used as a Gee-Gee mascot (as they had not adopted the Gee-Gee horse mascot yet).
-McNulty and White later convinced Snow to display the panda in his front window and then organized the first "Pandanapping", a ritual in which Pedro would be stolen from each campus in various ways.
-"Pandanapping" would progress over the years to the point where major vandalism was involved and almost jeopardized the game's future.